s60sc/ESP32-CAM_MJPEG2SD/README.md

 * Control pan / tilt cradle for camera.
 * Connect an external I2S microphone
 * Connect a DS18B20 temperature sensor
-* Monitor voltage of battery supply
+* Monitor voltage of battery supply on ADC pin

-Note that there are not enough free pins on the camera module to allow all external sensors to be used.
-Pins that can be used (with some limitations) are: 4, 12, 3, 33.
+Note that there are not enough free pins on the ESP32 camera module to allow all external sensors to be used.
+Pins that can be used (with some limitations) are: 3, 4, 12, 13, 33.
+* pin 3: Labelled U0R.
+Only use as input pin, as also used for flashing.
+* pin 4: Also used for onboard lamp.
+Lamp can be disabled by removing its current limiting resistor.
+* pin 12: Only use as output pin.
+* pin 33: Used by onboard red LED.
+Not broken out, but can repurpose the otherwise pointless VCC pin by removing its adjacent resistor marked 3V3, and the red LED current limiting resistor, then running a wire between the VCC pin and the red LED resistor solder tab.

 Can also use the [ESP32-IO_Extender](https://github.com/s60sc/ESP32-IO_Extender) repository.

+The ESP32S3 Freenove board can support all of the above peripherals with its spare pins.

+On-board LEDs:
+* ESP32 - Lamp: 4, signal: 33.
+* ESP32S3 - Lamp: 48, signal: 2.

 **Other**:
 SD and email management.
+An email can be sent when motion is detected.

 When a feature is enable or disabled, the ESP should be rebooted using **Reboot ESP** button.